Harvard T.H. Chan School of Public Health

 The Harvard T.H.
-Chan School of Public Health is the public health school of Harvard University, located in the Longwood Medical Area of Boston, Massachusetts.
-The school grew out of the Harvard-MIT School for Health Officers, the nation's first graduate training program in population health, which was founded in 1913 and then became the Harvard School of Public Health in 1922.
+Chan School of Public Health is the public health school at Harvard University, located in the Longwood Medical Area of Boston, Massachusetts.
+It was named after Hong Kong entrepreneur Chan Tseng-hsi in 2014 following a US$350 million donation, the largest in Harvard's history at the time.

+The school grew out of the Harvard–MIT School for Health Officers, the country's first graduate training program in population health, which was founded in 1913 and became the Harvard School of Public Health in 1922.
-Harvard's T.H.
-Chan School of Public Health is currently ranked as the best school for public health in the world by both the Academic Ranking of World Universities and EduRank.
-It is also ranked as the second (tie) best public health school in the nation by U.S. News & World Report.

 History

+20th century

 Harvard's T.H.
-School of Public Health traces its origins to the Harvard-MIT School for Health Officers, which was founded in 1913.
+Chan School of Public Health traces its origins to the Harvard–MIT School for Health Officers, which was founded in 1913.
 Harvard calls it "the nation's first graduate training program in public health."
 In 1922, the School for Health Officers became the Harvard School of Public Health.

+The school was part of Harvard Medical School until 1946, when it became a fully autonomous institution with its own dedicated public health and medical faculty.

+21st century

-In 1946, it was split off from Harvard Medical School and developed its own dedicated public health and medical faculty.
-It was renamed the Harvard T.H.
-Chan School of Public Health in 2014 in honor of a $350 million donation, the largest in Harvard's history at the time, from the Morningside Foundation, run by Harvard School of Public Health alumnus Gerald Chan, SM '75, SD '79, and Ronnie Chan, both of whom were sons of T.H.
-Chan.
+In 2014, the Harvard School of Public Health was renamed the Harvard T.H.
+Chan School of Public Health in honor of a US$350 million donation, the largest in Harvard's history at the time, from the Morningside Foundation, run by Harvard School of Public Health alumnus Gerald Chan (Harvard SM '75, SD '79) and Ronnie Chan, both of whom were sons of Chan Tseng-hsi (T.H.
+Chan).

-Leadership

-From 2009 until 2015, the dean of the Harvard T.H Chan School of Public Health was Julio Frenk, the former Mexican government's Secretary of Health from 2002 until 2006 and current president of the University of Miami.

-In 2016, following Frenk's departure, Michelle Ann Williams was appointed the School's new dean.

-In January 2020, The Harvard Crimson reported on an internal discussion by Harvard T.H.
-Chan School of Public Health faculty on whether to hold a "no confidence" vote on Williams' leadership.
-The newspaper reported that allegations included that "Williams has punished faculty and staff in the past for expressing dissent, creating what multiple affiliates termed a 'culture of retaliation'."
+In 2023 and 2024, the school partnered with the National Healthcare Security Administration to train members of the Xinjiang Production and Construction Corps (XPCC).
+The partnership led to U.S. Congressional scrutiny in May 2025, as XPCC is sanctioned for human rights abuses under the Global Magnitsky Act.